Skip to content

 • Damage or loss as a result of items being improperly stored, loaded, or secured

-Some business insurance policies will only cover own goods in transit, meaning that they will only protect your business’s property in transit and not property belonging to your customers.
-This is something to keep an eye out for in your policy documents as it can be easy to mistake ‘goods in transit’ cover with ‘own goods in transit’ cover.
+🚩 Some policies will only cover own goods in transit, meaning that they will only protect your business’s property but not property belonging to your customers.

 Do I need goods in transit insurance?

-Goods in transit insurance is also a valuable cover to protect your own goods while they’re being transported.
+Goods in transit insurance also protects your own goods while they’re being transported.
 If you are moving your business to a new location, damage to your equipment while it’s being transported could bring operations to a halt and result in a loss of income.

-When you shop for business insurance with us, you can bundle a number of business protection products into one policy, which can include goods in transit insurance.
+You can bundle a number of business protection products into one policy, including goods in transit insurance.
 This can make it so much easier to manage your insurance products and find a great deal on your cover.

 Frequently asked questions